Performance capability procedurePublished: 16 November 2022

-This process does not cover situations which are a result of conduct issues; in this case please refer to the disciplinary policy and procedure.
+This process does not cover situations which are a result of conduct issues.

 This process aims to:

 - help individuals to achieve acceptable levels of performance